 Watch this video version of this lesson, or see the same content presented through text and images below.

-Tip: If you do not have access to GarageBand (which is just for Macs), you may want to look at our tutorial on editing audio with Audacity.
+If you do not have access to GarageBand, see our tutorial on editing audio with Audacity.

 - Importing an audio file